rezmeplxrf/cli_buddy/README.md

 ### Get API Key from [OpenRouter](https://openrouter.ai/)
 [OpenRouter](https://openrouter.ai/) provides unified LLM APIs at (almost) the same cost as the original LLM API provider.
+**Note: OpenRouter provides some free AI model with some limitations.
+You can try out for free using those models without payments**
 **Note: I am not affliated with OpenRouter and I do not receive any benefits from them for promotion or other reasons.**

 ### Add API Key or create `secret.env`